Computing Strong Game-Theoretic Strategies in Jotto: Introduction

 We provide such an approach.
 To deal with the fact that we cannot even represent a strategy for one of the players, we provide a novel strategy representation which we call \emph{oracular form}.
 Rather than viewing a strategy as an explicit object that must be represented and stored, we instead represent it implicitly through an oracle; we can think of the oracle as an efficient algorithm.
 Each time we want to make a play from the strategy, we query the oracle, which quickly outputs a sample play from the strategy's distribution.
 Thus, instead of representing the entire strategy in advance, we obtain it on an as-needed basis via real-time computation.

 Our main algorithm for computing an approximate equilibrium in Jotto is an extension of the fictitious play algorithm~\cite{Brown51:Iterative} to our oracular setting.
 The algorithm outputs a full strategy for one player, and for the other player outputs data such that if another algorithm is run on it, a sample of the strategy's play is obtained.
 Thus, we can play this strategy, even though it is never explicitly represented.
 We use our algorithm to compute approximate equilibrium strategies on 2, 3, 4, and 5-letter variants of Jotto.
-We also make some interesting observations concerning the equilibria of these four games, as well as demonstrate the superiority of our algorithm over a benchmark algorithm.
+We demonstrate the superiority of our computed strategies over the strategies computed by a benchmark algorithm, both in terms of head-to-head and worst-case performance.